 Industrial workplace injuries hit a record low in 2014, the result of aggressive efforts to improve Kentucky’s abysmal death and health rankings.
 The Kentucky Labor Cabinet’s Occupational Safety and Health Program has worked diligently to increase access to high quality training and education for workers and managers.
 Though these efforts have shown initial success, industrial injuries still occur on a regular basis, and it is important to understand your options if you or a loved one suffer a work injury.

 Industrial injury law is closely related to workers’ compensation, as it’s the method of compensation for most workplace injuries.
 The exceptions to this rule are injuries caused by an employer’s proven neglect or violations of law, which can be resolved through personal injury cases or wrongful death lawsuits.
 Determining how best to pursue compensation for your injury can be tricky, and it is always a good idea to seek the advice of experienced industrial personal injury lawyer.

 At Rhoads & Rhoads law office, we have helped many injured workers restore financial stability to their lives by recovering the damages they are owed.
-We have been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+We have been protecting the rights of the injured throughout Western Kentucky for 50 years.
 If you or a loved one has been injured as a result of an industrial accident, our team of experienced trial lawyers and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.

 Employers Are Responsible for Maintaining a Safe Workplace